 Eating several pieces of fresh fruit every day is probably the ideal way to obtain extra potassium.
 Potassium amounts permitted in supplements sold in the market are very low - about 99 mg per tablet or per capsule - this can be contrasted with the fact that a single banana can contain 500 mg of potassium.
 As potassium supplements taken in excess can irritate the stomach, it is advisable not to consume multiple potassium pills at one time in an attempt to get a higher dosage - such problems are normally no encountered with the potassium contained in fresh fruits and other natural sources of the mineral.

+The stomach is irritated during periods of high potassium intake - as can occur after the consumption of several hundred milligrams of the mineral at one time in the form of tablets.
+The use of potassium chloride containing medications must be avoided by all patients who are using potassium sparing medications of any kind - these medications include products like Morton Salt Substitute, products like "No Salt," "Lite Salt," and other similar products.
+In individuals who use potassium sparing diuretic medications even the consumption of several pieces of fruit daily can at times induce problems - this is simply to because of the abundant potassium found in most fruits.
 Muscle tone in the human body is maintained by the combined actions of potassium and sodium, the combined actions of these two ions is also important in the regulation of blood pressure.
 Osmoregulation and water balance is also dependent on the combined actions of these two minerals - the two minerals are also involved in ionic reactions such as nerve cell excitation amid other functions in the biochemistry of the cell.
 The consumption of too much salt is believed by many clinical researchers to be the main causative factor for blood pressure problems - salt is a compound containing a lot of sodium; this situation can be worsened by the consumption of too little potassium in the daily diet.